ryanclark/development/README.md

 ### Other info

-#### Only running Teleport, not Webpack too
+#### Only running Teleport, not Vite too

-You can go into "solo" mode, where Webpack isn't running alongside Teleport and instead you're just getting the webassets built into the Teleport binary.
+You can go into "solo" mode, where Vite isn't running alongside Teleport and instead you're just getting the webassets built into the Teleport binary.

 To do this, create a file called `.solo`.
-The presence of this file will result in `docker-compose.solo.yml` being the compose file (so all `make` targets will still work with the different file) and you'll be running Teleport without Webpack in front.
+The presence of this file will result in `docker-compose.solo.yml` being the compose file (so all `make` targets will still work with the different file) and you'll be running Teleport without Vite in front.

 When swapping between solo mode and normal, you just need to re-run `make start`.
 There's nothing that needs to be rebuilt.